vectordotdev/timber-ruby/README.md

 It’s simple, quick, managed, and has absolutely no risk of code debt or lock-in.
 It’s just good ol’ logging.

-Timber’s philosophy is that application insight data should be open and owned by you.
-And there is no better, or more complete, vehicle than logging:
+Timber’s philosophy is that application insight should be open and owned by you.
+It should not require a myriad of services to accomplish.
+And there is no better, or more complete, vehicle than logging to solve this:

 1. It’s a shared practice that has been around since the dawn of computers.
 2. It’s baked into every language, library, and framework.
 Even your own apps.